FlorentinaMargarita/HabitTracker/README.md

 •	pytest-django

-•	pytest-cov

-•	mixer

 **Deployed on Heroku**

 To deploy the app on Heroku I used "whitenoise" to "help" Heroku to serve static files.
+Furthermore I installed Gunicorn, following the instructions given by the Heroku documentation: https://devcenter.heroku.com/articles/deploying-python